 SWALLOW FALLS SAFARIS

 Swallow Falls Safaris takes visitors on a delectable expedition through the foodimal-inhabited wilderness of the island of Swallow Falls.
 Before embarking on a sandwich schooner, the queue line introduces the story behind Swallow Falls and the creation of Sparkswood Tours.
-The focus here is on the design of the line leading to the attraction rather than the attraction itself, as was the objective of the SCAD Themed Entertainment Design course for which this project was produced.
-I chose to base my attraction on the animated film Cloudy with a Chance of Meatballs 2 and created a Jungle-Cruise-style boat ride on which wild foodimals, such as flamangoes and hippopotatomuses, can be seen in their natural habitats.
-All safaris are led by witty tour guides who will be sure to satisfy any pun cravings.
+For this queue design exercise, I chose to base the attraction on the animated film Cloudy with a Chance of Meatballs 2 and imagined a Jungle-Cruise-style boat ride on which wild foodimals, such as flamangoes and hippopotatomuses, could be seen in their natural habitats.
+All safaris would be led by witty tour guides to satisfy any pun cravings.
 So..."If you have a hunger for excitement and an appetite for adventure, prepare to get served!"

 FLY ME TO THE MOON